The central argument for AI doom

 Modern RL is tending towards this direction, but not just with games, but with any economically useful tasks that can be done at a computer.
 So we should expect that eventually, whichever skills are generally useful for a wide range of tasks, will get learned by AI models.
 Such skills probably include things like being good at pursuing goals, in general, which includes being good at acquiring power (see the literature on Instrumental Convergence).

-Therefore, machine learning on these environments will elicit goal-directedness and power-hungriness in models
+Therefore, machine learning on these environments will elicit goal-directed and power-seeking behavior in models

-The result of extensive, diverse RL will be models that have a generally propensity to effectively pursue goals.
+The result of this extensive RL will be models that have a general propensity to effectively pursue goals.

-Another version of the argument doesn’t rely on the convergent subgoal of power-seeking, but simply says that because the model is a coherent agent, and is also extremely smart, it will find a way to achieve its goal at all costs, and if humans stand in the way of the goal they will be destroyed.
+Another version of the argument doesn’t rely on the convergent instrumental subgoals, but simply says that because the model has a particular goal, and is also extremely smart, it will find a way to achieve its goal at all costs, and if humans stand in the way of the goal they will be destroyed.

 Flaws in the basic argument

-Generalization is not an on/off switch—going back to the “model trained on many games” example, it’s not that suddenly, at some number of games n, we get a fully general game-learning engine.
+Generalization is not an on/off switch with a predictable outcome—going back to the “model trained on many games” example, it’s not that suddenly, at some number of games n, we get a fully general game-learning engine.
 Instead, we gradually develop more and more generally useful capabilities that apply to multiple games at once.
 Furthermore, there’s no pressure in the optimization process to be even more general than the scope of the training data.
 The cutlery monster isn’t in want of a Splayd++ that can also act as a whisk, if it never has anything to whisk.
 In the context of training a model on just Chess and Checkers, an algorithm that simultaneously solves Chess, Checkers and Connect 4 is no more general if we already have an equally-sized algorithm that solves Chess and Checkers.
 And so the range of RL environments matters a lot.
-It’s possible that if we train an AI to be superhuman on all tasks we care about, it still won’t develop a fully general power-seeking drive, instead settling on more situation-specific power-seeking tendencies.
-Even if we get a coherent rational agent “at the limit” of something, is that something the same thing that’s increasing with the scale of AI development, and will we actually reach this limit?
+It’s possible that if we train an AI to be superhuman on all tasks we care about, it still won’t develop a fully general power-seeking drive, instead settling on more situation-specific power-seeking tendencies (especially if some of the training is dedicated safety training that aims to discourage solutions involving overpowering humans).
+Even if we get a coherent goal-directed agent “at the limit” of something, is that something the same thing that’s increasing with the scale of AI development, and will we actually reach this limit?

-Convergent instrumental subgoals are not the only subgoals—even a model learns goal-directedness and a general power-seeking drive from its diverse range of RL environments, this is not necessarily its only drive.
-Some people have tried to use math to prove that if we start out with an agent that has conflicting goals, it will eventually resolve them into coherent goals to avoid being exploited (or something, I haven’t really read the arguments here properly) (see coherence theorems or this post about why they don’t necessarily imply models will tend towards coherence).
-But in practice we’re not starting out with a completely perfect agent that just happens to have conflicting preferences (as this would imply ML leading to a mathematically perfect solution given incomplete data and non-infinite parameters).
-So applying arguments about perfect game-theoretic agents to prove stuff is a questionable strategy anyway.
-In practice, we should expect models to acquire a number of different drives resulting from different levels of generalization from the training data, some of which look more like “general goal-directed power-seeking agent” and some of which are more contextual like “try to understand what the human is saying in their instruction” and “do math correctly”.
+Convergent instrumental subgoals are not the only subgoals—even if a model learns goal-directedness and a general power-seeking drive from its diverse range of RL environments, this is unlikely to be its only drive.
+We should expect models to acquire a number of different drives resulting from different levels of generalization from the training data, some of which look more like “general goal-directed power-seeking agent” and some of which are more contextual like “try to understand what the human is saying in their instruction” and “don’t harm people” and “do math correctly”.
 When the more specific drives conflict with the more general drives, there’s no guarantee that the general drive dominates.
-This is intuitively similar to how humans operate—we have many different drives, some opposing, and including more general ones like a drive towards power and accomplishment.
-And at least amongst humans there’s only a weak correlation between intelligence and internal coherence—many smart people behave very irrationally.
+This is intuitively similar to how humans operate—we have many different drives at different points in time, and including more general ones like a drive towards power and accomplishment.
+At this point, some people appeal to various “coherence arguments” in an attempt to prove that the model will necessarily resolve its drives into a single coherent goal.
+However, all attempts to prove this appear to either be near-circular (assume that that model already has something equivalent to a coherent goal) or handwavy (appeal to analogies rather than math).